So, You Want to Suppress This Warning in Visual C++

 FAIL 3.
 The warning C9003 is by default enabled, yet it is implemented in such a bad way, that nobody can recall a case when it was helpful.
 Developers dare to suppress it everywhere by using #pragma warning(disable:9003) in the common header file. #pragma warning(default:9003) occurs further in the translation unit, and enables the warning.

 What is especially nice, is that these situations always occur at the right moment - when switching from one compiler version to another, or when trying to include a heap of third-party code - which is already troublesome enough - into the project; while the FAIL 2 scenario simply suppresses the warning, which may result in missing a severe error in the code, and helping the user to win a Darwin Award.

 Warnings must be suppressed in the following way:

 #pragma warning(push) // fine vacancies: www.abbyy.ru/vacancy #pragma warning(disable:9000) // code with warning C9000 #pragma warning(pop)

-The first instruction saves the current state of warning settings, the second disables the necessary warning, the third restores the previously saved state.
-The state is restored completely: you get back all the changes done at higher levels, while warnings disabled by default are not enabled.
+The first instruction saves the current state of warning settings, the second disables the necessary warning, and the third restores the previously saved state.
+The state is restored completely: you get back all the changes made at higher levels, while warnings disabled by default are not enabled.

 It looks scary, but you'll do anything not to miss that very billion-dollar bug, won't you?